 In Chao v.
 Alpine, Inc., No. 04-Civ-102, 2004 WL 2095732 (D. Me.
 Sept.
-20, 2004), the DOL had filed a complaint seeking to enforce backpay, interest and attorney fees awarded by the ARB.
+20, 2004), the DOL had filed a complaint seeking to enforce back pay, interest and attorney fees awarded by the ARB.
 While pending before the district court, the attorneys for the employee and the defendant entered into a verbal settlement agreement, the defendant sent a check to the employee's attorney to hold, and the employee's attorney sent a settlement agreement to the defendant for signature and return for signing by the employee.
 Upon return, however, the employee refused to sign.
 The check was not returned to the defendant.
 The defendant then sought enforcement of the settlement agreement by the district court.
-The court granted enforcement, reasoning that the employee was bound by the agreement of her counsel to the settlement, the counsel having not expressly conditioned the agreement on the employee's signature or on the employee's acceptance of the terms of the agreement.
+The court granted enforcement, reasoning that the employee was bound by the agreement of her counsel to the settlement, the counsel having not expressly conditioned the agreement.